syncfusion-content/asp.net-core-docs/aspnet-core/PivotChart/overview.md

 ---
 layout: post
-title: PivotChart - Overview
+title: PivotChart - Overview | ASP.NET Core | Syncfusion
-description: PivotChart Introduction
+description: This document illustrates overview of PivotChart control in ASP.NET Core platform.
+Pivot Chart is a lightweight component to visualize relational and OLAP data sources in a graphical format
 platform: aspnet-core
 control: pivotchart
 documentation: ug